Fever in Adults (cont.)

-The treatment of a fever depends on its cause.
-In most cases, except in hyperthermia, acetaminophen or ibuprofen can be given to lower the temperature.
+The treatment of a fever (or how to break the fever) depends on its cause.
+In most cases, except in hyperthermia, acetaminophen or ibuprofen can be given to lower the temperature (see home remedies above).
 Fluids may be given by mouth or IV to prevent dehydration, if necessary.

 Thyroid storm is treated by blocking hormone production with drugs like methimazole (Northyx, Tapazole) and iodine to block hormone release plus propranolol (Inderal) to further block the effects of thyroid hormones.

 Must Read Articles Related to Fever in Adults